-Often I get asked what my favorite Beatles song is.
-And I usually fire off seven or eight songs.
+Often I get asked what the best Beatles songs are.
+And I usually fire off seven or eight songs without even thinking.

 Each Beatles fan has their biases.
 I’ll admit upfront that this list has a bias toward Paul McCartney, but I’ve tried to be as objective as possible.

 40. “I Want to Hold Your Hand” – A true collaboration between John Lennon and Paul McCartney.
 Lennon recalled that it was written on the piano, and after the opening lyrics, “Oh you, got that something…,” Paul hit a minor chord that made Lennon perk up and say “That’s it!”